 Sulzer is a leading independent service provider for all brands of rotating equipment, such as turbines, pumps, compressors, generators, and motors.
 "At the Texas location," explains Joe Drury, division superintendent at Sulzer, “Rotating equipment is removed from the site, dissembled, inspected, repaired, coated, assembled, and installed at the customer site.
 The repair and coating processes can require dust collection.”

-From 2005 to 2009, Sulzer installed a total of 15 Farr Gold Series units of varying models—from GS6 up to GS60.
+From 2005 to 2009, Sulzer installed a total of 15 Gold Series industrial dust collectors of varying models—from GS6 up to GS60.
 The units have proven themselves by improving their work environment.
 The GS36, GS48, and GS60 were installed on their thermal spray applications; the 12 GS6 units were installed on metal grinding applications.